-All committees appointed pursuant to these regulations shall have power to meet as divisions.
+All committees appointed pursuant to regulation 4 of these regulations shall have power to meet as divisions.
 Any division shall, provided it is quorate, have full power to act as the committee in question.
 For the avoidance of doubt, more than one division of a single committee may meet at the same time.